 This delightful twist on classic melt-in-your-mouth shortbread cookies is equal parts easy, delicious, and pretty.
 Nothing fussy with these Candy Cane Whipped Shortbread cookies!
 These little gems are loveliest if you use traditional red, green, and white candy canes.
-However, if you cannot find those, you can use white and red candy canes or even substitute peppermint candies.
+However, if you cannot find those, you can use white and red candy canes or even substitute crushed peppermint candies.

 This post contains affiliate links for products we use and love and think may be helpful to you.
 Please read our full disclosure here.